adamjoffe/adamjoffe.github.io/_posts/2025-07-23-dynamically-typed-languages.md

 ## Language Cohesion

+So what is a good strongly typed language to choose?
+Naturally, different languages and their frameworks have their own pros and cons, with many languages/frameworks also coming with a huge variety of features.
+This gives you a wide variety of viable options, however, just because a feature exists doesn't mean it is fit for purpose.
+As a result many language/framework pairs have *"ideal"* use cases which must be understood.
+In a perfect world, we would just choose the best language/framework for what we're doing, but the number of use cases we'll come across in our product will increase quicker than the number of engineers which must maintain the product.
+This means we can't possibly support every new language/framework for each use case we come across, even if it is an ideal fit.
+For each new language/framework that is introduced the effort and required knowledge to build/maintain it will be significantly more costly than a sub-optimal language use case application.

+In some cases, we can't avoid needing multiple languages if we're limited by language support in the space we're working.
+For example, if we are using client-side web rendering, we're often limited to the [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)/[TypeScript](https://www.typescriptlang.org/) ecosystem and its 100s of available frameworks.
+On the backend, by choosing JavaScript/TypeScript with [Node](https://nodejs.org/en) we can have perfect language cohesion with types shareable between frontend and backend applications.
+However, it can be common to have performance or ecosystem concerns with

 *NOTES*:

 0. Intro - Main reason I see for people picking a dynamically typed language (i.e. Python) for a project is to move quickly.
 Typing can slow you down, and you want to focus on business logic and customer value.
 Common bootcamp language as entrypoint into software engineering